 Every morning we wake up with a new body.
 Yoga teaches us to connect with our bodies where it is at the moment.
 Letting go of our ego, we place no judgment or expectation on what we should do and instead listen to the subtle shifts occurring within.

 By staying in bed we make our world small, helping to keep our thoughts clear.
-Once we’re out of bed the muscle memory of our morning routine begins and our brain is bombarded with the the to-do list of the day.
+Once we’re out of bed the muscle memory of our morning routine begins and our brain is bombarded with the to-do list of the day.
 So, instead, push your sheets to the side and use those ten minutes of snooze to mindfully transition into a new day.

 Move through these basic poses paying close attention to your breath and how it moves through the body.
 Take deep inhales that expand the stomach, and long, complete exhales.
 Move at your own pace trusting that you know what is best for your body.

-Roll over for a big stretch.
+Rollover for a big stretch.
 Toes pointed, shoulders lifted, every body part engaged.

 Bring your left knee onto your chest and clasp your hands around your shin.
 Allow the leg to rotate in the hip socket.
 Reach your left leg towards the ceiling, pointing and flexing your foot with your breath.
-Repeat on other side.
+Repeat on the other side.

 Then, ease yourself into wheel pose by putting your feet on the bed and gently drawing your stomach towards the ceiling, arching your back.
 This expands both your chest and your shoulders.
 Push into your feet and upper arms for a deeper stretch.

 It’s time to start sitting up – draw the soles of your feet together and wrap your hands around them.
 Take a big inhale to arch your back and look towards the ceiling.
 Then, curl over and release your head towards your feet, but make sure not to strain yourself.
 This is supposed to be gentle!